-Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology 24 Suggested frequency of testing 25 Notes Basis for compliance assessment Partial Load Rejection (as required under: S5.2.5.7 in versions 13-129 and S5.2.5.4 in versions 1-12 of the Rules; and S5.2.5.4 of the initial Code, and all amended versions of the Code) 41 ii.
-Assess any plant trip for relationship to load rejection event.
-On every event Type Test permissible where multiple units are involved Operation over the conditions specified and agreed in the Generator Performance Standard.
-Method 3 (of 3): (b) Response to partial load rejection to be assessed by in-service performance; and On every event where frequency moves above the operational frequency tolerance band or every 5 years (whichever is more frequent) as appropriate to the technology of the relevant sub-system Achieve performance standard. (a) Test for correct operation of turbine overspeed trips.
-Every 4 years and after plant change Overspeed protection checked off-line after major overhauls That turbine trip operates to within acceptable tolerance of nominal trip setting for overspeed protection.
+Performance Standard/Rules/Code Provision Suitable testing and monitoring methodology Suggested frequency of testing Notes Basis for compliance assessment Partial Load Rejection (as required under: S5.2.5.7 in versions 13-129 and S5.2.5.4 in versions 1-12 of the Rules; and S5.2.5.4 of the initial Code, and all amended versions of the Code) Method 1 (of 3): (a) Measure response of the generator to system over-frequency and analyse the unit performance; and On every event where high frequency moves out of the operational frequency tolerance band or every five years (whichever is more frequent) and after plant change as appropriate to the technology of the relevant sub-system Directly measurable Achieve performance standard (b) Investigation of plant trips.
+On every event As above Partial Load Rejection (as required under: S5.2.5.7 in versions 13-129 and S5.2.5.4 in versions 1-12 of the Rules; and S5.2.5.4 of the initial Code, and Method 2 (of 3): (a) Routine testing and/or calibration of relevant subsystems including: i.
+Analytical simulation of generator, auxiliary As appropriate to the technology of the relevant sub-system Simulation demonstrates ride through of load rejection event specified in Performance Standard.